A New Bound for the Brown--Erd\H{o}s--S\'os Problem: Proof of Lemma

 Ideally, we would like to start the induction by invoking Lemma \ref{lem:super_exponential} with $F$ being an edge (so $k = \Delta(F) = 2$).
-As is the case with Lemma \ref{lem:Sarkozy_Selkow} (see the remark following this lemma), Lemma \ref{lem:super_exponential} does in fact work with $F$ being an edge, even though an edge is not nice as per Definition \ref{def:main}.
+As is the case with Lemma \ref{lem:Sarkozy_Selkow} (see the remark following that lemma), Lemma \ref{lem:super_exponential} does in fact work with $F$ being an edge, even though an edge is not nice as per Definition \ref{def:main}.
 The $3$-graph $F'$ supplied by Lemma \ref{lem:super_exponential} (when applied with $F$ being an edge) is the linear $3$-cycle (see Figure 1).
-In fact, applying Lemma \ref{lem:super_exponential} with $F$ being an edge recovers the proof of the (6,3)-theorem, which was discussed in Section \ref{subsec:overview}.
+In fact, applying Lemma \ref{lem:super_exponential} with $F$ being an edge recovers the proof of the (6,3)-theorem.
 Unfortunately, the linear $3$-cycle is not nice (this time in a meaningful way; it really cannot be used as an input to Lemma \ref{lem:super_exponential}), preventing us from continuing the induction.
-To make matters even worse, there is in fact no $3$-graph $F$ with difference $k = 3$ which is known to be a viable input to Lemma \ref{lem:super_exponential}.
+To make matters even worse, we know of no $3$-graph $F$ with difference $k = 3$ which can be used as a viable input to Lemma \ref{lem:super_exponential}.
 Indeed, note that in order for the lemma to be useful when applied with input $F$, we need to know that $F$ is abundant\footnote{We say that a $3$-graph $F$ is {\em abundant} in an $n$-vertex $3$-graph $H$ if $H$ contains $\Omega(n^{v(F) - e(F)})$ copies of $F$.
-In particular, the edge is trivially abundant in every hypergraph with $\Omega(n^2)$ edges and the condition (resp. conclusion) of Lemma \ref{lem:super_exponential} can be stated as saying that $F$ (resp. $F'$) is abundant in $H$.} in every sufficiently large $n$-vertex $3$-graph with $\Omega(n^2)$ edges (or at least in every such $3$-graph that does not satisfy the conclusion of Theorem \ref{thm:main} for some other reason).
+In particular, a single edge is trivially abundant in every hypergraph with $\Omega(n^2)$ edges and the condition (resp. conclusion) of Lemma \ref{lem:super_exponential} can be stated as saying that $F$ (resp. $F'$) is abundant in $H$.} in every sufficiently large $n$-vertex $3$-graph with $\Omega(n^2)$ edges (or at least in every such $3$-graph that does not satisfy the conclusion of Theorem \ref{thm:main} for some other reason).
 Unfortunately, no such nice $F$ (of difference $3$) is known.

-In light of this situation, the base step of our induction will have to involve a nice $3$-graph $F$ having difference at least $4$.
+In light of this situation, the base step of our induction will have to involve a nice $3$-graph $F$ with difference at least $4$.
 Fortunately, as stated in the following lemma, there does exist a nice $F$ of difference $4$ which can be shown to be abundant in every $3$-graph $H$ with $n$ vertices and $\Omega(n^2)$ edges, unless $H$ satisfies the assertion of Theorem \ref{thm:main} for a trivial reason.